-- Shirts should be tucked into shorts, skirts, or pants.
-Shirts, not tucked in, must hang at least three inches or 8cm below the top of the student's shorts, skirt, or pants. - Undergarments are not to be visible at any time. - Muscle shirts, tank tops, or low-cut tops are not allowed. - Clothing with holes and inappropriate writing, (e.g., alcohol or tobacco advertisements) are unacceptable.
+- Shorts, dresses, and skirts must be mid-thigh minimum for all genders. - Midriffs for all genders must covered. - Undergarments are not to be visible at any time for all genders. - Muscle shirts, tank tops, or low-cut tops are not allowed for all genders. - Clothing with holes and inappropriate writing, (e.g., alcohol or tobacco advertisements) are unacceptable.